TheMysteryPanda/Sooplive-Likes-Bot/README.md

 ## Features

-- **High-Quality LikesBots**: Our likesbot are meticulously designed to provide authentic-looking likes that mimic real user behavior, ensuring a natural and organic growth for your streams.
+- **High-Quality LikesBots**: Our likesbot are meticulously designed to provide authentic-looking likes that mimic real user behavior, ensuring a natural and organic growth for your streams or videos.

 - **Easy to Use**: With a user-friendly interface, Fame.Cheap makes it simple for anyone to set up and start boosting their likes in no time.

 - **Secure and Reliable**: We prioritize the security and privacy of our users.
 Rest assured that your information and streaming account details are kept safe and confidential.